Tyrn/wei/the-insider-en.typ

      Shavash, the director of the company offered for tender, ignored Bemish utterly.
 He was talking to an Earth journalist.
-The subject of the  talk was the importance of  foreign investors - only  they  were  able to force Weian companies to correspond to  international audit standards and  raise  Empire finances to a new level.
+The subject of the  talk was the importance of  foreign investors---only  they  were  able to force Weian companies to correspond to  international audit standards and  raise  Empire finances to a new level.